Endorsed by Academic Senate: May 2019

 - The right to simultaneous (among the parties) written or electronic notification of the outcome of a conduct proceeding, including the decision, any sanctions, and the rationale for the decision and any sanctions.

-- The right to written or electronic notice about the sanction(s) that may be imposed on the accused based upon the outcome of the conduct proceeding.
+- The right to written or electronic notice about the sanction(s) that may be imposed on the responding party based upon the outcome of the conduct proceeding.
 For students found responsible for sexual assault, the available sanctions are suspension with additional requirements and expulsion/dismissal.